 The R package for the text is called astsa.
 The package can be obtained from CRAN and its mirrors in the usual way.
 See the package notes page for further information.
 Also, Appendix R (pdf) has been updated to include information about the package.

 A text on Nonlinear Time Series Analysis was published by Chapman-Hall in January 2014.
 The text can be used as a second course in time series analysis.
-The website for the text is under construction, but you can get some preliminary details there.

 To download R, go to CRAN and choose a mirror close to you.
 The installation includes help files and some user manuals.
 You can find helpful tutorials by following CRAN's link to Contributed Documentation.
 If you're new to R/Splus, then R for Beginners is a great introduction and Quick R is a helpful website.